Jesse Jo Stark

 Jesse Jo Stark (born April 4, 1991) is an American singer and actress from Los Angeles, California.

 Early life

 Stark was born to Laurie Lynn Stark and Richard Stark, the founder of Chrome Hearts.
 She has two younger siblings, Kristian Jack Stark and Frankie Belle Stark.

 Career

 Stark released her first EP in 2014, titled Down Your Drain.
-In 2018, she released her second EP titled Dandelion.
+In 2018, she released her second EP, Dandelion.
 In 2019, she released the single "Lady Bird".
-Stark released her debut full-length album in 2022, titled Doomed.
+Stark released her debut full-length album in 2022, Doomed.
 The album was produced by Jesse Rutherford and Michael Harris.
 Alongside the album's release, Stark released a music video for the song "Lipstick".

 Personal life

+Stark resides in Los Angeles, California, where she works as the creative director for the luxury brand Chrome Hearts and maintains a local homestead.
+Stark is also a long-time personal associate of fashion model Bella Hadid.

+In 2020, Stark began a relationship with English alternative rock musician Yungblud (Dominic Harrison).
+Despite navigating a brief public separation due to career pressures, the couple subsequently reconciled and continue to collaborate on music projects.

 Stark's godmother is the singer Cher.